Sourdough Shortbread Thumbprint Cookies

 To Make the Icing:

 Whip together the ingredients with an electric mixer until a smooth icing forms.
 Use natural food coloring to color the icing the color of your choice.
+Alternatively, you can use store bought cookie icing.

 Decoration & Icing Ideas